Tail (horse): Docking

 In modern use, the term "docking" does not always refer to tail amputation as it does with some dog breeds.
 However, historically, docking was performed on some horses, often as foals.
 Prior to mechanization, tail docking of both light and heavy harness horses was common, viewed as a safety measure to prevent the tail from catching in the harness or on the vehicle.
 In the modern era, where most horse driving is for show rather than daily use, and even for working animals, the time needed to braid or wrap the tail is feasible, so partial amputation of the tail is not generally viewed as necessary.

-The practice has been banned in the United Kingdom, Ireland, Norway, parts of Australia, and in eleven states in the US, but is still seen on show and working draft horses in some places.
+The practice has been banned in eleven states in the US, but is still seen on show and working draft horses in some places.
 It is also practiced at some PMU operations.
 The objections to docking include a concern that the horse can no longer use its tail to swat flies as well as concerns about the pain and discomfort of the docking process itself.

+As of 2025 The Animal Welfare Council of Belgium concluded that tail docking was not necessary for draft horses, and the procedure is now banned in Austria, Belgium, Denmark, Finland, Germany, Ireland, Portugal, Norway, Sweden, and the United Kingdom.

 Some horses used for driving still have the tail cut especially short to keep it from being tangled in the harness.
 In these cases, the term "docked" or "docking" only refers to the practice of cutting the hair of the tail skirt very short, just past the end of the natural dock of the tail.
 Though less drastic than amputation, it can still be difficult for a horse with a very short tail to effectively swat flies.